cph-cachet/flutter-plugins/packages/weather/README.md

 ```

 #### Known issues
-There is an issue with the `location` plugin which this plugin depends on, where an error with the following message
+There is an issue with the `location` plugin which this package depends on, where an error with the following message

 `The use of Swift 3 @objc inference in Swift 4 mode is deprecated`